utkarsh914/whatsapp-stalker-chrome-extension/README.md

 Don't worry!
 It won't steal your chats.
 I'm a good person :p
 ## What it does:
   - gives two buttons to download log as csv and to toggle stalking process in the header.
   - Open the person's chat and leave the tab open for as long as you want.
+You may continue your work on other tabs, or minimize the browser.
 It will log whenever person comes online or goes offline along with the online duration.
   - Log will be shown on the console and can also be downloaded as csv.
   - <b>PS: Allow whatsApp web's notifications to receive a notification whenever target's status changes</b>
 ## Steps to Install: